Yangxinsix/myqueue/docs/paper.md

 # Summary

-Task scheduling and workload management on high-performance computing (HPC) environments is usually done with tools such as `SLURM` [@slurm] and [PBS](https://www.pbspro.org/). `MyQueue` is a frontend for SLURM/PBS that makes handling of tasks easy.
-It has a command-line interface called *mq* with a number of sub- commands and a Python interface for managing workflows.
+Task scheduling and workload management on high-performance computing environments is usually done with tools such as `SLURM` [@slurm] and [PBS](https://www.pbspro.org/). `MyQueue` is a front-end for SLURM/PBS that makes handling of tasks easy.
+It has a command-line interface called *mq* with a number of sub-commands and a Python interface for managing workflows.

 The idea behind `MyQueue` is that you have your own queue that you can submit tasks to and `MyQueue` will handle interactions with your